 Kelly O’Donnell, PsyD and Michèle Lewis O’Donnell, PsyD

 Covid care: Promoting and maintaining mental health, resilience, and wellbeing for all persons and peoples (ranging from informal to formal services, guidance, and policies, local through global) during the multi-faceted challenges of COVID-19 and beyond.

 Pandemics, like many crises, bring out the best and the worst in us–our selfless and our selfish qualities.
 The reality of the uncertainties and anxieties of life, and indeed survival–existential risk–is heavy upon the world.
 Positively, the current COVID-19 pandemic certainly provides plenty of opportunities for us all, individually and collectively, to reflect on the types of people we want to be, the types of societies we need to build, and the types of changes we have to make.

-We join together in solidarity with the world community’s efforts, locally through globally, on behalf of covid-care and in hopes to stir up the heroic in all of us.
-We also note that the many overlapping, problems in our world continue unabated–shadow pandemics–even as this covid pandemic dominates the center stage globally: multi-dimensional poverty, protracted violence, human rights violations, gross inequalities, racism, mental ill health, environmental degradation, etc. This is the ongoing, cascading context–full of challenges and opportunities–in which member care resources need to be provided and developed for workers and their sending groups around the world.
+We acknowledge that there are different views about this pandemic including how best to manage it and future health emergencies via science, public health policy, human rights principles, and international cooperation.
+We also note that the many overlapping, problems in our world continue unabated–shadow pandemics–even as this covid pandemic dominates the center stage globally: multi-dimensional poverty, protracted violence, human rights violations, gross inequalities, racism, mental ill health, environmental degradation, etc. This is the ongoing, cascading context–full of challenges and opportunities–for relentlessly pursuing sustainable development and wellbeing for all people-peoples and the planet.

 Our recent Updates below are compiled for helping ourselves and others with covid care.
 Examples of issues/resources: anxiety, trauma, depression, confinement, loneliness, loss, grief, relationship strains, coping for children, work insecurities, spiritual struggles, uncertainty/concerns about what is going on, etc. Have a look!